Family Game Night Guide : Card Games

 We have established a good collection of card games and would like to share some of our family favorites.

 First and foremost is UNO.
-We probably have at least 5 different variations of UNO and we love to play them.
+We probably have at least 5 different variations of UNO and we love to play them on family game night.
 Nothing says I love you like dropping a draw four on one of your kids.

 Bears vs Babies.
-This is another hit with our younger kids.
+This is another hit with our younger kids on family game night.
 In Bears vs Babies you have to build a monster army to defeat the evil babies.
 It is a monster building strategy game where your monster can have the head of a lobster and chainsaws for arms.

 If you have a favorite card game head over to year of the dad’s Facebook page and leave a comment with your favorite card games.